 Glycerin

 Glycerin is a very effective humectant, used in many moisturizers to increase skin hydration.
-It occurs naturally in your skin as part of its home-grown moisturizing system, the natural moisturizing factor (NMF)4.
+It occurs naturally in your skin as part of its home-grown moisturizing system, the natural moisturizing factor (NMF).

-Like other humectants, it works by sitting in the top layers of your skin and attracting water from the air and the deeper layers of your skin, leaving your skin surface plump and hydrated, even when the weather is arid.
-Glycerin also keeps the skin’s lipids flexible, which means your skin is more supple and able to function appropriately without cracking5.
+Like other humectants, it works by sitting in the top layers of your skin and attracting water from the air and the deeper layers, leaving your skin surface plump and hydrated, even when the weather is arid.
+Glycerin also keeps the skin’s lipids flexible, which means your skin is more supple and able to function appropriately without cracking.

 Hyaluronic Acid